 Named for its dark reddish-purple leaves, it carries a high concentration of anthocyanins.
 Anthocyanins are naturally very high in antioxidants, and the leaves of this tea plant are loaded with more antioxidants than any other tea including the well-known green and black tea.
-Anthocyanins develop in the tea leaves to protect it from the sun and are what gives the leaves their purple hue.
-They are the same flavenoids responsible for giving superfoods like blueberries, acai berries and pomegranates their purple color.
+Anthocyanins develop in the tea leaves to protect them from the sun and are what give the leaves their purple hue.
+They are the same flavenoids responsible for giving superfoods like blueberries, acai berries, and pomegranates their purple color.

 For this reason, the medicinal value of purple tea is endless!
 In fact, this particular tea leaf is being studied for its application in medicine since it is so high in antioxidants.
-The leaves have anti-viral, anti-inflammatory, anti-cancer properties and are known to reduce cholesterol, boost cognitive function and prevent colds and flu.
+The leaves have anti-viral, anti-inflammatory and anti-cancer properties and they are known to reduce cholesterol, boost cognitive function and prevent colds and flu.

-Most tea in Kenya is CTC (cut tear curl) black tea for tea bags and Kangaita makes beautiful and flavorful long-leaf golden, white, oolong, green and purple leaf teas.
-Purple leaf tea is a fairly new crop for local farmers who have only started growing it in the last 10 years.
-Demand has dramatically increased as consumers discover the healthful benefits and the joy found in a cup of purple tea.
+Most tea in Kenya is CTC (cut tear curl) black tea for tea bags and Kangaita makes beautiful and flavorful long-leaf golden, white, oolong, green, and purple-leaf teas.
+Purple leaf tea is a relatively new crop for local farmers who have only started growing it in the last 10 years.
+Demand has dramatically increased as consumers discover the healthful benefits and joy found in a cup of purple tea.